vista-art/fragmentcolor/docs/api/scene/scene/add_pass.md

 Append a user-built [Pass](https://fragmentcolor.org/api/core/pass) to the scene's pass graph.
 A `Scene` owns one ordered list of passes, and `add_pass` pushes onto the end.
-Order is the order you build it: passes render in vec order, and the pass that absorbs `scene.add(&model)` geometry is an ordinary member of that list, slotted in at the point of your first `add`.
+Order is the order you build it: passes render in vec order, and the default pass that holds `scene.add(&model)` geometry is an ordinary member of that list, slotted in at the point of your first `add`.

 That makes `add_pass` the hook for shadow maps, depth pre-passes, screen-space backdrops, and post-effects alike.
 Insert before your geometry for a backdrop,